Rayan-Nagi/Tree-Based/README.md

 ## Specific Objectives
 - Load datasets and perform some exploratory plots.
 - Application on the use of classification algorithms: decision tree, random forest,and XGBoost.
-- Performance comparison and evaluation of the three approaches
+- Performance comparison and evaluation of the three approaches.

 ## Datasets
 **Wheat Seeds:** This small dataset is the UCI Seeds Data set (https://archive.ics.uci.edu/ml/datasets/seeds).
 The examined group comprised kernels belonging to three different varieties of wheat: Kama, Rosa and Canadian.
 These are the labels.
 There are 70 elements for each variety of wheat, randomly selected for the experiment.
 The dataset is provided in a txt file format.

 **Covid-19 Outcomes in Ontario:** Dataset 2 is about the confirmed COVID-19 cases in Ontario.
 A subset of this data is provided.
 The original data comes from the following file “Confirmed positive cases of COVID19 in Ontario” at: https://data.ontario.ca/dataset/confirmed-positive-cases-of-covid-19-in-ontario.
 This project is using the features age group, gender, case acquisition info, city, outbreak, latitude, and longitude.
-The feature outcome1 is the label, it can have 3 values; Fatal, Resolved, or Not resolved
+The feature outcome1 is the label, it can have 3 values; Fatal, Resolved, or Not resolved.

 ## Implementation